gabrielschulhof/bindings-principles/README.md

-# Writing node.js Bindings - General Principles
+# Writing Node.js Bindings - General Principles

-This material is about creating node.js interfaces for native libraries written in C. It is not so much about the mechanics of writing the code, or about the structure of a npm package containing a native addon, but about the various situations you are likely to face when writing addons.
+This material is about creating Node.js interfaces for native libraries written in C. It is not so much about the mechanics of writing the code, or about the structure of a npm package containing a native addon, but about the various situations you are likely to face when writing addons.
 It starts with the assumption that it is best to create an addon that provides as little abstraction as possible so as to allow you to provide a Javascript API to the consumers of your project that is itself written in Javascript.
-The portion of the node.js documentation that describes native addons, the V8 reference, and the reference provided by the Native Abstractions for Node project give you an ample toolset for creating native addons.
-Once you've managed to create your first native addon, and are ready to bring a complete native library into the node.js world, you will be faced with having to translate the artifacts of the C language into Javascript concepts.
+The portion of the Node.js documentation that describes native addons, the V8 reference, and the reference provided by the Native Abstractions for Node ([NAN][]) project give you an ample toolset for creating native addons.
+Once you've managed to create your first native addon, and are ready to bring a complete native library into the Node.js world, you will be faced with having to translate the artifacts of the C language into Javascript concepts.
 At that point, it pays to be systematic.
-It is beneficial to break the library's API into constants, enums, structures, and functions, and bind each onto the node.js module you are creating in as automated a fashion as possible.
+It is beneficial to break the library's API into constants, enums, structures, and functions, and bind each onto the Node.js module you are creating in as automated a fashion as possible.
 In this material, I will describe some patterns for dealing with data structures, pointers, and callbacks one needs to pass to the native library.
-Finally, I will show some examples of projects where I've applied these concepts.

 # Assumption

 It is best to write as little logic as possible into the bindings themselves.
 Ideally the addon is a one-to-one mapping of the underlying native API itself.
 Convenient abstractions can then be implemented in Javascript.

-Of course the underlying language has artifacts that need not be mapped.
+Nevertheless, the underlying language has artifacts that need not be mapped.

   0. For example, C has ```void *user_data``` with its function pointers, but that's only to provide room for context.
 Javascript is the king of context, so you don't need to map this mechanism into Javascript.
 OTOH, you need this mechanism for the <a href="#callbacks">internals of the bindings</a>.
   0. Another example is pointers that are filled out by the native side.
 In that case you can have the binding accept an empty object the properties of which it fills out (a receptacle) or you can return a new object you create inside the binding.
 But what if the native function additionally returns a result code (like ```errno``` for example)?
 Do you retain one-to-one-ness and use a receptacle object or do you break one-to-one-ness and return an object upon success and an error code otherwise?
 Do you throw the error code as an exception (again, breaking one-to-one-ness)?
 Your call.